sarsw/SchoolManagementMVCEF6/README.md

 # SchoolManagementMVCEF6
-Refresher project for me using MVC5 EF6 Database First Approach
+Refresher project for me using MVC5 EF6 Database First Approach in .Net Framework

 Simple project to demo creating a database scheme in MSSQL and wrapping a funcional web interface around it.